Glooscap First Nation: History

-In 2001, Horton changed its name to Glooscap First Nation in honour of the legendary hero of the Mi'kmaq.
-Glooscap's home was located nearby at Blomidon Provincial Park, Nova Scotia.
+In 2005, Horton officially changed its name to Glooscap First Nation, in honour of Glooscap (Kluskap), a central cultural figure in Mi'kmaq oral tradition.
+Silas Rand also was the first to record the legends of Glooscap near Glooscap First Nation.
+According to Mi'kmaq legend, Glooscap’s home was located in the region near present-day Blomidon Provincial Park, Nova Scotia.